 What types of traditional radiators are cheapest?

-Traditional radiators fall into two main camps: plain column radiators, that are usually white but sometimes black or grey.
+Traditional radiators fall into two main camps: plain column radiators, that are usually white, such as the four column white steel radiator, but sometimes black or grey.
 These are usual sold in an array of standard sizes and number of columns.
 They are off the shelf products that are probably available for immediate dispatch.
 These simple column radiators are a halfway house between something really authentically Victorian and the modern day waffle radiator.
 They can be purchased for between £100-300, so are a mid budget solution.

 Both of these types of radiators are heavy and most likely will stand on the floor on cast radiator feet, unlike modern radiators which are much lighter so are most usually wall mounted.
 You may wish to order wall stays which keep the radiator in position - they are attached to the radiator and then screwed into the wall.
 Without wall stays, the radiator can move which could compromise the pipe work.
 As a worst case scenario, your traditional radiator could be knocked over and fall on someone if only the pipes are holding it in place.